Huffon/sentence-similarity/README.md

 <br/>

 ## Usage
-- To test your dataset, you should fill out `corpus.txt` with your sentences as below.
+- To test your sentences, you should fill out `corpus.txt` with sentences as below.
 ```
 I ate an apple.
 I went to the Apple.